China to prosecute top-ranking Uighur official for corruption

-SHANGHAI (Reuters) - China’s anti-corruption watchdog said on Saturday it would prosecute Nur Bekri, one of the highest-ranking Uighur officials in the country, over allegations of graft and corruption during his time as governor of Xinjiang province.
+SHANGHAI (Reuters) - China’s anti-corruption watchdog said on Saturday it would prosecute Nur Bekri, one of the highest-ranking ethnic Uighur officials in the country, over allegations of graft during to his time as governor of Xinjian.

+The Central Commission for Discipline Inspection (CCDI) said in a statement that Bekri obstructed an investigation launched in September and had failed to tell the truth.

-The decision comes after authorities launched an investigation in September into Bekri, who as governor between 2008-2014 held the second-highest position of power in the region behind party secretary.
+Bekri was governor of Xinjiang between 2008-2014, holding the second-highest position of power in the western region behind the Communist party secretary.

-Bekri, who until December was director of China’s National Energy Administration, could not be reached for comment.
+Bekri, who until December was director of China’s National Energy Administration (NEA), could not be reached for comment.

-The Central Commission for Discipline Inspection (CCDI) said in a statement that Bekri obstructed the investigations and did not tell the truth during the probe.

-It said the investigation had found that he took advantage of his position to obtain “a huge amount of wealth”, either directly or through relatives.
-He also allegedly demanded the provision of luxury sedans and chauffeur services to his family members, and received bribes.
+The anti-corruption agency said its investigation had found that he took advantage of his position to obtain “a huge amount of wealth”, either directly or through relatives.

+He also allegedly received bribes and demanded the provision of luxury sedans and chauffeur services for his family members.

 Bekri “led an extravagant life, was morally corrupt, and used his power for sex,” the statement alleged.

+The NEA said in a statement on Sunday the struggle against corruption in its administration remained complex and that it needed to learn the lessons from the Bekri case.

-His prosecution comes as the Chinese government ramps up surveillance and suppression of Uighurs in Xinjiang, a group it has long considered prone to dangerous religious extremism.
+His prosecution comes as the Chinese government ramps up surveillance and suppression of Muslim Uighurs in Xinjiang, a group it has long considered prone to religious extremism.

 Researchers estimate that as many as 1.5 million Uighurs are in detention centres, where they are subject to political indoctrination programmes.